Find synonyms Find exact match

 The use of medical marijuana for refractory CINV is very controversial.
 Medical use of marijuana is legal in several countries, including the Netherlands and Canada.
 Despite legalization by several states, marijuana use is still illegal in the United States at the federal level (which considers marijuana a schedule I controlled substance), and individuals prescribing or using marijuana for medical use are at risk for prosecution .

 While an early prospective uncontrolled pilot study from 1988 found that inhaled cannabis was effective in 78 percent of 56 patients who had inadequate control of nausea and vomiting with the conventional antiemetics that were available at that time , there have been no other clinical reports of efficacy of inhaled marijuana and there are no controlled clinical trials comparing marijuana versus other rescue strategies in patients who are refractory to modern antiemetics .
-Furthermore, the use of marijuana is associated with adverse effects on the cardiovascular, respiratory, and central nervous systems, and concerns about increased risk of malignancy.
+Furthermore, the use of marijuana is associated with adverse effects on the cardiovascular, respiratory, and central nervous systems, and uncertainty about increased risk of malignancy.
 (See "Cannabis use disorder: Treatment, prognosis, and long-term medical effects", section on 'Long term medical effects of cannabis use'.)

 Because of medical and legal concerns, the use of medical marijuana is not recommended for management of CINV, and is not included in the most recent guidelines for CINV from the NCCN, ASCO, or MASCC .